retronbv/userscripts/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Tracking issue
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
+assignees: yoyitsm3m8
+---

-#What userscript:
+# What userscript:

-#what happened:
+# what happened:

-#Screenshots/steps to reproduce
+# Screenshots/steps to reproduce

-##template made for @yoyitsm3m8/userscripts
+## template made for @yoyitsm3m8/userscripts